krook/openwhisk-package-mqtt-watson/README.md

     -p client "a:12e45g:mqttapp"
 ```

-To use trigger feed to delete created trigger.
+To use trigger feed to delete the trigger.

 `$WSK_CLI trigger delete subscription-event-trigger`